snowplow/snowplowanalytics.com/_posts/2019-02-18-snowplow-r113-filitosa-real-time-pipeline-improvements/index.md

 - Company change
 - Company deletion

-Improvements have also been made to the [Marketo](https://www.marketo.com/) and [CallRail](https://www.callrail.com/) integrations.
+Peter has also made small improvements to the [Marketo](https://www.marketo.com/) and [CallRail](https://www.callrail.com/) integrations.

 <h3 id="post">2.2 POST support in the API request enrichment</h3>

 It is now possible to use `POST` requests to interact with the API leveraged in the API request enrichment.
 Thanks to [LiveIntent][liveintent] for this feature.

+This is useful if you have to leverage an API which isn't necessarily RESTful.

 <h2 id="upgrading">3.
 Upgrading</h2>